Pandora's Toys

 Pandora's Toys is a compilation album released on June 8, 1994 by Aerosmith.
-This disc collects tracks from their 1991 box set Pandora's Box.
+The disc is a collection of tracks from their 1991 box set Pandora's Box.

 It was also made available in a limited-edition wooden boxed set that contains the disc covered in a red plastic jewel case, a "Story of Aerosmith" documentary CD (narrated for the English market by Chris Barrie), a sticker, a sew-on patch and a certificate.
 It was released in a limited number of only 10,000 worldwide, making it highly collectible.